BazsiBazsi0/EEG-ML/docs/methods/feature-extraction.md

-Originally there were no extra feature extraction steps, but later i added CSP and XDAWN.
-This was to increase the accuracy of the model.
+Originally, no additional feature extraction steps were used, but later the Common Spatial Patterns (CSP) algorithm was applied to improve the model's accuracy.
+However, it was found that CSP was not suitable for domain adjacent classes, such as differentiating between imagined left and right hand movements.